• Use Cases

 Payment failed notifications

-See how payment.failed can drive alerts, CRM updates, support context, and email from the same event.
+Example of payment.failed driving alerts, CRM updates, support context, and email from the same event.

 Open link